 Join us for an evening of dark sky education and celebration!
 View one of the darkest night skies in the eastern United States by attending a ranger-led astronomy program at Big Cypress National Preserve this winter.

-Dark skies are essential natural, scientific, cultural, and economic resources.
-National parks, including Big Cypress National Preserve, are home to some of the last remaining dark skies in the country and are committed to protecting the night sky resource.
+Why Dark Skies?Dark skies are essential natural, scientific, cultural, and economic resources.
+National park sites, including Big Cypress National Preserve, are home to some of the last remaining dark skies in the country and are committed to protecting the night sky resource.

 Learn more about the importance of natural dark sky and how to minimize light pollution.

 Last updated: January 16, 2024